 Amazon Route 53

 Amazon's scalable domain name system (DNS), Route 53, directs end users to web applications by translating domain names into numbered IP addresses.
 This DNS service can route users to infrastructure inside and outside of the AWS cloud.
+Route 53 automatically routes users to the optimal DNS server location in the global network, based on network conditions.

 Route 53 is IPv6 compliant and supports various routing types, such as geo-DNS, weighted round robin and latency-based routing.
-The Amazon Route 53 Traffic Flow feature provides a GUI for AWS cloud users to define polices for how end-user traffic is routed to applications.
+The Amazon Route 53 Traffic Flow feature provides a GUI for AWS cloud users to define policies for how end-user traffic is routed to applications.
 Route 53 also offers DNS failover, domain name registration and DNS health checks to monitor resources.

 Amazon CloudFront is AWS' native content delivery network (CDN) service.
-Organizations use CloudFront to distribute content -- such as HTML and image files -- to end users at high speeds with low latency.
+Organizations use CloudFront to distribute content -- such as HTML and image files -- to end users at high throughput with low latency.
 The CDN routes each request through the AWS network and to the nearest edge location to provide the fastest delivery path to end users.
 CloudFront also reduces the number of networks that a user's request passes through in the content delivery process.

 AWS Direct Connect provides a private connection between a customer's on-premises data center and the AWS cloud without using the public internet.
 This Amazon networking service uses an Ethernet cable to connect an organization's internal workloads to one of AWS' Direct Connect locations.